 For data centers looking to reduce storage costs while increasing their ability to protect themselves from data loss *and* deliver better service to their users, copy data may be the best investment made in 2015.

 In our webinar “Why 2015 is the Year of Copy Data and What Are the Copy Data Requirements” you will learn the why and how of copy data solutions as well as what to look for in this rapidly emerging part of the storage market.
-If you pre-register today, you will also receive an exclusive copy of our latest white paper “Orchestrating Copy Data – Management is Just The First Step” right after you sign up.
+If you register today, you will also receive a copy of our white paper “Orchestrating Copy Data – Management is Just The First Step”.